Toddler sexual behaviour: what’s typical?

-What this behaviour means
+What typical toddler sexual behaviour means

 - it feels good

-- she’s working out how bodies work
+- they're working out how bodies work

+You can use sexual behaviour as an opportunity to help your toddler learn.
+Talk with your toddler and answer their questions openly and honestly, but also at a level they can understand.
 For example, you could talk about public and private body parts, how girls and boys are different, or ways of talking about bodies.
 You could say ‘That is your penis.
 You use your penis when you do a wee.
 Your penis is a private part of your body’ or ‘Your body belongs to you.
 You can wash your own bottom and vulva now you’re big enough.
 It’s good to look after your body’.